linebender/xilem/crates/xilem_svg/README.md

 # Xilemsvg prototype

 This is a proof of concept showing how to use `xilem_core` to render interactive vector graphics into SVG DOM nodes, running in a browser.
-A next step would be to factor it into a library so that applications can depend on it, but at the moment the test scene is baked in.
+It is provided as a library and some examples.

-The easiest way to run it is to use [Trunk].
-Run `trunk serve`, then navigate the browser to the link provided (usually `http://localhost:8080`).
+The easiest way to run the examples is to use [Trunk].
+Go into the appropriate subdirectory of `web_examples`, run `trunk serve`, then navigate the browser to the link provided (usually `http://localhost:8080`).

 [Trunk]: https://trunkrs.dev/